kubb-labs/kubb/docs/index.md

 sidebar: false

 title: Kubb
-titleTemplate: Generate SDKs for all your APIs
+titleTemplate: The ultimate toolkit for working with APIs

 hero:
-  name: Kubb
-  text: Generate SDKs for all your APIs
+  text: The ultimate toolkit for working with APIs
   tagline: OpenAPI to TypeScript, React-Query, Zod, Faker.js, MSW and Axios.
   image:
     src: /logo.png